 In comparison to the mountain gorilla, the western lowland gorilla has a wider and larger skull, and their big toe is spread apart more from the alignment of the other four toes.
 Gorillas' arms are longer than their legs; when they move on all fours, they knuckle-walk, supporting their weight on the third and fourth digits of their curled hands.
 Like other primates, each individual has distinctive fingerprints.
 Gorillas also have unique nose prints.

-Gorillas are the largest of the great apes, but the western lowland gorilla is the smallest and least endangered of the subspecies.
+Gorillas are the largest of the great apes, but the western lowland gorilla is the smallest of the subspecies.
 Males are much larger than females.
 Adult males weigh an average of 300 pounds (136.1 kilograms) and up to 500 pounds (226.8 kilograms).
 They stand up to 6 feet (1.8 meters) tall.

 Adult females weigh from 150 to 200 pounds (113.4 kilograms) and stand up to 4.5 feet (1.4 meters) tall.
 Adult males have an arm span of 8 feet (2.4 meters), and females have an arm span of 6.5 feet (2 meters).